 The Neighbors: Income

-The neighbors in the Becker / Jiba neighborhood in Kaufman are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Becker / Jiba neighborhood in Kaufman are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 54.2% of the neighborhoods in America.

 With 48.7% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 89.7%

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if